 If agents don’t have the knowledge to serve effectively, every other metric — AHT, FCR, CSAT — will eventually deteriorate.

-When training becomes inconsistent or outdated, it’s a clear signal that your organization may need the CX audit to rebuild the training framework and strengthen agent readiness.
+When training becomes inconsistent or outdated, it’s a clear signal that your organization may need a customer service audit to rebuild the training framework.

 Omnichannel experience exists only on paper